MikLay/GitHubProfile/README.md

-### ✋ Hi there, I am Mykhailo Fediuchenko - aka MikLay (data is outdated going to update soon)
+### ✋ Hi there, I am Mykhailo Fediuchenko - aka MikLay
 ---
 ### 🤵 Profile
-Software developer with 2+ years of experience in creating and further maintenance of React/Vue apps.
+Professional TypeScript Software Engineer with over 4.5 years of experience in creating and maintaining efficient React, Next.js applications.

-Designing and developing web applications across multiple APIs.
-Have experience with Express.js and Java Spring.
-Skilled in database designing.
-Focused on creating clean, robust code.
-Motivated to learn and grow.
+I have extensive experience in SEO and anunderstanding of configuring CI/CD environments across various platforms.
+I have a background in building back-end systems using Node.js and Python, with expertise in Express.js, Elastic Search, FaaS/SaaS (AWS), GraphQL, and databases like DynamoDB, Neo4j, and MySQL.

+Additionally, I am leading development teams for more than 1.5 years, delivering features to highly loaded production environments while adhering to agile methodologies as Jira Scrum Master.

 ---
 ### :zap: GitHub Stats